By Gustavo Bondoni

 The island folk, people she’d known her entire life, had risen up and threatened to kill her when she told them she didn’t know her mother’s secret.

-She’d run before their wrath, run to the one place where no one would dare to follow.
+She’d run away from their wrath, run to the one place where no one would dare to follow.

 Now, she stood on one side of the open gate while Kiara, her best friend, thirteen years old, born the same week, cried.
 “Do it for us, Lulu Bud.”